huggingface/peft/docs/source/task_guides/boft_dreambooth.md

 ## Download the data

-[dreambooth](https://github.com/google/dreambooth) dataset should have been automatically cloned in the following structure as a submodule.
-If not, `git submodule update --init --recursive`
+[dreambooth](https://github.com/google/dreambooth) dataset should have been automatically cloned in the following structure as a submodule if cloned with `--recursive`.
+Otherwise, `git submodule update --init --recursive` to clone the submodule.

 ```
 boft_dreambooth